About

 Author

 In addition to my academic publications, I’m a writer of fiction and creative non-fiction.
-I study Professional Writing and Editing at RMIT University.
+I completed the Associate Degree of Professional Writing and Editing at RMIT University in 2024.

 ACTIVITIES